 Product concentrations: JPMAMIL has a broad range of products that it offers to investors.
 AuM is spread across the major product classes of European equities, fixed income, global equities and currencies.

-The shift from equity products to fixed income products (largely in the form of liquidity funds) as anticipated in the event of a major equity market fall that took place in 2008 has reduced the previous dependence on equity products.
-This demonstrates JPMAMIL's resilience to this type of risk and management therefore does not consider product concentration to be a risk requiring mitigation by capital.
+There was a shift from equity products to fixed income products (largely in the form of liquidity funds) following the equity market fall in 2008.
+This reduced the exposure to equity products and demonstrates JPMAMIL's resilience to this type of risk and management therefore does not consider product concentration to be a risk requiring mitigation by capital.